 To ensure the data is not lost, the database administrator must perform regular backups and have a recovery plan in place and tested.

-When new data is added or existing data updated in enterprise, workgroup, or desktop geodatabases, database statistics should be updated and indexes rebuilt to be sure the database's optimizer can efficiently query the data.
+When large amounts of data are added to or updated in enterprise geodatabases, update database statistics and indexes to be sure the database's optimizer can efficiently query the data.
 The geodatabase administrator can update statistics and indexes on system tables using the Analyze Datasets and Rebuild Indexes geoprocessing tools, respectively.
 Data owners can use these tools to update statistics and indexes on their own data tables.
+Database administrators can perform these tasks directly in the database.

 Upgrade the geodatabase

 Once testing is complete, you can upgrade the production software and geodatabases.
-See the topic for your database management system for instructions:
+See the topic for your database management system for geodatabase upgrade instructions: